matrix-org/matrix-spec-proposals/proposals/3985-break-out.md

 - The "child" room has a `join_rule` of `public` indicating anyone can join.
   This would usually happen if the "parent" room was also public.

+### VoIP use-case

+If a user is participating in a call when the event is sent, they should either start a call or join an existing call in the "child" room, if there is one.

+### Security

+In public rooms, special precautions should be taken.
+In most cases, regular users shouldn't be allowed to send `m.breakout` events.
+But if they are, the client should warn the user, if the event is coming from an unknown user (one with whom we don't have a DM) who is not an admin/moderator either.

 ## Potential issues

 None that I can think of.